gooddata/gooddata-ruby/_posts/2014-01-19-crunching-numbers.markdown

 This should not stop you most of the time.
 Just keep this in mind.
 Hopefully it will go completely away soon.

+##Defining a Report

+Ok we have our metric.
+Now it would be interesting to see a report.
+The metric broken down.
+If you are familiar with the model you know the metric is a summation of lines changed in all commits in all products made by all developers.
+Let's see, how developers contributed.

+    GoodData::ReportDefinition.execute(:top => ["attr.devs.id"], :left => [m])
+    > [ 1  |  2  |  3 ]
+      [1.0 | 3.0 | 5.0]

+Again, there are a lots of ways how to achieve the same result so let's have a look at what is available right now.
+You can already see that you can see a metric by reference and attribute can be referenced just by a string containing an identifier.
+Let's pass the attribute as an object as well.

+    a = GoodData::Attribute.get_by_id("attr.devs.id")
+    GoodData::ReportDefinition.execute(:top => [a], :left => [m])

+If you studied UI well you know that Report is defined using Display Forms (or labels) not by attribute.
+If you are specifying an attribute SDK will take the first one automatically.
+This works well most of the time since attributes have typically just one label.
+But sometimes they have many so you need to me more specific.
+Coincidently our attribute has 2 labels.

+    a.display_forms.count
+    > 2

+The identifiers are "label.devs.email" and "label.devs.id".
+Let's try using those

+    GoodData::ReportDefinition.execute(:top => ["label.devs.id"], :left => [m])
+    GoodData::ReportDefinition.execute(:top => ["label.devs.email"], :left => [m])

+You can even do something that you cannot do on UI and that is using both of the labels at the same time (sic).

+    GoodData::ReportDefinition.execute(:top => ["label.devs.id", "label.devs.email"], :left => [m])

+In almost all above cases we had only one thing in left or top section.
+You can save your fingers and not use the array literal if there is only one item in the section.
+SDK will wrap them for you.

+    GoodData::ReportDefinition.execute(:top => "label.devs.id", :left => m)

+Sometimes it might be useful to refer to the objects in a different way.
+You can do it by title

+    GoodData::ReportDefinition.execute(:top => [{:type => :attribute, :title => "Month/Year (committed_on)"}], :left => m)

+Since underneath it uses MdObject.find_first_by_title it also accepts RegExp literal

+    GoodData::ReportDefinition.execute(:top => [{:type => :attribute, :title => /Month\/Year/}], :left => m)

+    GoodData::ReportDefinition.execute(:top => [{:type => :attribute, :title => /month\/year/i}], :left => m)

+In our model we have two attributes of name Id.
+Since the title does not have to be unique this is ok.
+Currently it will pick the first for you but this behavior will likely change in the favor of throwing an ambiguous error much like your SQL client probably does.

+    GoodData::ReportDefinition.execute(:top => [{:type => :attribute, :title => "Id"}], :left => m)